ImIOImI/Terraform-Interfaces/README.md

 # Terraform Interfaces
-In software engineering we have a major problem where we can have two _things_ that are related, and need to pass information back and forth, but we don't want to couple them together.
-We have solved this by creating interfaces between the two _things_ that allow them to communicate without knowing about each other.
-This is the same concept.
-We have two _things_, for example, resources for the kubernetes control plane, node pools, and helm provisioning charts (let's use datadog, external dns, and istio as examples of some helm charts that you might want to capture in IAC).
+In software engineering we have a major problem where we can have two or more _things_ that are related, and need to enforce a common API between them and we don't want to strongly couple them together.
+We have solved this by creating interfaces.
+In Terraform, we often have the same problem.
+We have two or more _things_, for example, resources for the kubernetes control plane, node pools, and helm provisioning charts (let's use datadog, external dns, and istio as examples of some helm charts that you might want to capture in IAC).
 In this example, we have node pools that need to know about the k8s cluster and a collection of helm charts that need to know how to connect to the k8s cluster.

 ## The Interface Approach
 We'll create a hypothetical project with the following structure